EcoFlowJS/documentation/docs/dev-docs/cloning.md

 ---
-sidebar_position: 6
+sidebar_position: 4
 ---

-# Developer Guide
+# Clone Project

 To run the latest code from the repository, follow these steps: